vogon1/immich-wordpress-plugin/readme.txt

 == Installation ==

-1. Upload the `immich-gallery` folder to the `/wp-content/plugins/` directory
+1. Install via WordPress admin: Plugins > Add New > Search for "Gallery for Immich"
+2. Click "Install Now" and then "Activate"
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Or upload the plugin files to `/wp-content/plugins/gallery-for-immich/` directory and activate through the 'Plugins' menu

-3. Go to Settings > Immich Gallery
+**Configuration:**

-4. Enter your Immich server URL (must be HTTPS)
+After activation, configure your Immich server connection:

-5. Enter your Immich API key
+**Step 1: Create an Immich API Key**
-6. Use shortcodes in your posts and pages

-== Configuration ==

-**Settings:**
+1. Log in to your Immich server with the user account whose photos you want to display
+2. Go to **Account Settings** (click your profile picture in the top right)
+3. Navigate to **API Keys** tab
+4. Click **New API Key**
+5. Give it a descriptive name (e.g., "WordPress Plugin")
+6. Set the following **minimum required permissions**:
+   * `album.read` - Required to list and view albums
+   * `asset.read` - Required to access photo metadata (EXIF data, descriptions, dates)
+   * `asset.view` - Required to retrieve photo thumbnails
+   * `asset.download` - Required to retrieve original full-size photos
+7. **Important:** Only grant read-only access.
+Never grant write permissions for security reasons.
+8. Click **Create** and copy the generated API key

+**Step 2: Configure the Plugin in WordPress**

-1. Navigate to Settings > Immich Gallery in your WordPress admin
+1. Navigate to Settings > Gallery for Immich in your WordPress admin
 2. Enter your Immich server URL (e.g., https://immich.example.com)
-3. Generate an API key in your Immich server settings
-4. Paste the API key in the plugin settings
+3. Paste the API key you created in Step 1
-5. Save changes
+4. Save changes

-**Security Note:** The plugin requires HTTPS for production servers.
-Localhost URLs are allowed for development.

 == Usage ==